LukeGrahamLandry/franca/devlog.md

 ## (Jun 23)

 - oops, i was doing signed instead of unsigned division. now tetris and snake work all the way.
+- did widths for rams
+- my casts were still wrong. since it's done before schedule_gates, can't just look in order. also the inserted switches for z pins need to know their size.
+  - now it actually does make a difference. tcmips gets to the loading screen.

 ## (Jun 22)